-13. HEARINGS & APPEALS - OFFICERS
+13. HEARINGS AND APPEALS - OFFICERS

 - 13.1 The Council's detailed rules on disciplinary hearings and appeals are contained in the Disciplinary Procedure. - 13.2 Where the investigation is into matters of a potentially criminal nature, the Police would normally have been informed at an earlier stage.
 However, in certain circumstances it may have been decided to proceed with the internal investigation before contacting the Police.
-Under these circumstances the Investigatory Officer should inform the Head of Finance / Head of Human Resources once it becomes clear that a criminal offence has been committed.
+Under these circumstances the Investigatory Officer should inform the Head of Finance and Property/Head of People and Policy once it becomes clear that a criminal offence has been committed.
 They would in turn review the issue of Police referral. - 13.3 It should also be borne in mind that where actual losses have occurred, if an insurance claim is to be pursued the matter must first be reported to the Police and a crime number obtained.
 This number needs to be inserted on the insurance claim form.

-14. HEARINGS & APPEALS - MEMBERS
+14. HEARINGS AND APPEALS - MEMBERS

 14.1 These will be carried out in accordance with regulations (if any) made under Section 66 of the Local Government Act 2000.
-If no such regulations are in force, the matter will be dealt with in accordance with any provisions specified by the Standards Board for England.
+If no such regulations are in force, the matter will be dealt with in accordance with any provisions specified by Standards for England.

-15. HEARINGS & APPEALS - BENEFIT CLAIMANTS
+15. HEARINGS AND APPEALS - BENEFIT CLAIMANTS

-15.1 These will be undertaken in accordance with the Housing / Council Tax Benefit Sanction & Prosecution Policy.
+15.1 These will be undertaken in accordance with the Housing/Council Tax Benefit Sanction and Prosecution Policy.